Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 You see it everywhere because it’s true — what gets measured gets managed.
 Providing numerical, time-bound reference points is the only way to know if you’re on track.

-3. Identify the resources, infrastructure, and support required
+Identify the resources, infrastructure, and support required

-Step 2: Share priorities widely
+Step 3: Share priorities widely

-That’s why executives who are at the top of their performance game spend 12% more time creating alignment through frequent communication.
-They break strategy into pieces, then push messages of clear, practical steps downward throughout the entire organization.
-The power of clear communication just can’t be oversold.
+It’s hard for employees to feel invested in what they don’t know or don’t understand.
+That’s why executives at the top of their performance game spend 12% more time creating alignment through frequent communication.
+They break down strategy into pieces, pushing messages of clear, practical steps down the entire organization.
+This ensures all the organization’s moving parts work in a complementary fashion.

 Here are some things to think about as you develop your communication plan: